rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ## Interface API Documentation

-`API`s documentation will be provided by Doxygen which will be generated from the header files.
+`API`s documentation will be provided by Doxygen which will be generated from the header file.

 ### Theory of operation and key concepts